JaceG/Company-Hunter/replit.md

    - Combined into a single deployment package

 3. **Database Strategy**:
-   - PostgreSQL is configured in the Replit environment
-   - Drizzle migrations will be used for schema changes
+   - MongoDB Atlas handles user accounts and saved company lists
+   - In-memory storage for fast search result processing

 ## Getting Started

-1. Ensure the PostgreSQL database is properly set up in your Replit environment
+1. Ensure MongoDB Atlas connection string is configured
 2. Run `npm install` to install all dependencies
 3. Set up the Google Places API key as an environment variable (`GOOGLE_PLACES_API_KEY`)
-4. Run `npm run db:push` to initialize the database schema
+4. Set up OpenAI API key for AI-powered job search features
 5. Start the application with `npm run dev`

 ## Development Workflow

 1. Backend API endpoint changes should be made in `server/routes.ts`
 2. Frontend components are in `client/src/components/`
+3. MongoDB operations are handled in `server/mongodb.ts`
-3. Database schema changes should be made in `shared/schema.ts`
+4. Schema validation changes should be made in `shared/schema.ts`
-4. After schema changes, run `npm run db:push` to update the database
 5. Use React Query hooks in `client/src/hooks/` for data fetching

 ## Troubleshooting

-- If the database connection fails, check the `DATABASE_URL` environment variable
+- If MongoDB connection fails, check the MongoDB Atlas connection string
 - For Google Places API issues, verify the API key is correctly set
+- For OpenAI features, ensure the OpenAI API key is configured
 - Frontend build issues can often be resolved by clearing the Vite cache